Adubs1020/SQL/README.md

 Portfolio Overview

 This portfolio contains three exploratory data analysis projects.
 I downloaded each of the datasets from Kaggle, and I used MYSQL to query the data.
-For each of the projects, I created ten questions to develop a comprehensive understading of the data.
-These projects demonstrate my knowledge in various SQL topics such as aggregations, joins, subquerie and window functions.
+For each of the projects, I created ten questions to develop a comprehensive understanding of the data.
+These projects demonstrate my knowledge of various SQL topics such as aggregations, joins, subqueries, and window functions.

 Links